 Meet Jay R. Lieberman, MD, professor and chair, Department of Orthopaedic Surgery, Keck School of Medicine of USC and director of the Institute of Orthopaedics, Keck Medical Center of USC.

-Dr. Lieberman is an internationally recognized orthopaedic surgeon with expertise in primary and revision total hip and knee replacement and treatment of osteonecrosis (bone death) of the hip and knee.
+Dr. Lieberman is an internationally recognized orthopaedic surgeon with expertise in primary and revision total hip and knee replacement as well as treatment of osteonecrosis (bone death) of the hip and knee.
 Here’s what you won’t find on his resume:

 He loves sports.